astre471/astre471.github.io/_pages/index.md

 <!-- ## Launch: Go / No Go Status -->

-## June 21 2025 Launch: Cancelled due to field conditions
+## June 28 2025 Launch: Cancelled due to weather

 <!-- Saturday June 21 launch status: **Go for launch!** 🚀 -->

-Cancelled due to field conditions being excessively wet and muddy.
-We'll check back next week for the rain date!
+Cancelled due to weather (wind, rain, possible lightning).
+We'll try again in July!

 <!-- See you on [the field](https://goo.gl/maps/yjeWsc4JSsDdpZwLA) from 1pm - 5pm! -->
 <!--
 Please check this page or the email group for status the day before the launch.
 -->